yanghaku/wasi-nn-safe/README.md

     // prepare input and output buffer.
     let input = vec![0f32; 224 * 224 * 3];
     let input_dim = vec![1, 224, 224, 3];
-    let mut output_buffer = vec![0f32; 1001];
+    // the input and output buffer can be any sized type, such as u8, f32, etc. let mut output_buffer = vec![0f32; 1001];

     // build a tflite graph from file.  (graph builder default with tflite and cpu).